 We used a dynamic benthic habitat impact and recovery model12 and time series of AIS-derived fishing effort data through 2018 to estimate the current scale of global seafloor disturbance (Fig. 1), finding that total global seafloor disturbance from trawling was 3.4 million km2 (8% of the world’s continental shelves).
-This estimate includes upward adjustments for ten LMEs which were identified as having low AIS coverage of their trawl fleet based on their significantly low relationship between trawl harvest and AIS-derived fishing effort.
-The distribution of seafloor disturbance from trawling varied widely among LMEs (Extended Table 1).
-Ten of the world’s 66 LMEs were estimated to have <1% of their shelf area disturbed by trawling; three LMEs were estimated to have >40% disturbance (Yellow Sea, Iberian Coastal, and Celtic-Biscay Shelf).
+This estimate includes upward adjustments for ten LMEs which were identified as having low AIS coverage of their fleet as indicated by a anomalously low ratio between harvest and AIS-derived fishing effort as compared to well-covered LMEs.
+The distribution of seafloor disturbance from fishing varied widely among LMEs (Extended Table 1).
+Ten of the world’s 66 LMEs were estimated to have <1% of their shelf area disturbed by fishing, whereas three LMEs were estimated to have >40% disturbance (Yellow Sea, Iberian Coastal, and Celtic-Biscay Shelf).
 Mid- and high-latitude LMEs in the Northern hemisphere, excluding those in the Arctic, generally had higher levels of seafloor disturbance than low-latitude and Southern hemisphere LMEs.
 The highest concentrations of LMEs with high disturbance (>25% of shelf area) were in European waters and Eastern Asia waters.
-Arctic and Antarctic LMEs had relatively low levels of disturbance (<5%) with the exception of the Barents and Norwegian Seas (Arctic LMEs), which we estimate each to have about 14% of their shelf area disturbed.
+Arctic and Antarctic LMEs had relatively low levels of disturbance (<5%) with the exception of the Barents and Norwegian Seas (Arctic LMEs), which were estimated to have approximately 14% of their shelf area disturbed by fishing.

-This disturbance to the seafloor is an environmental cost of harvesting ≈40 million mt of seafood (including both reported and reconstructed catches)6 from the world’s oceans each year by bottom trawls.
+This disturbance to the seafloor associated with fishing is the environmental cost of harvesting ≈40 million mt of seafood (including both reported and reconstructed catches)6 from the world’s oceans each year by bottom trawls.
 Globally, this amounts to 11.9 mt of seafood harvested per km2 of seafloor disturbed, though the efficiency of this tradeoff is highly variable among LMEs (Fig. 1 inset).
-Recognizing that terrestrial land use for food production poses ecological consequences that differ substantially from those incurred from seafloor disturbance, comparisons of habitat impact – protein production tradeoffs among key animal production systems provides insight into the opportunity cost of foregone wild capture fisheries production.
-The edible protein yield of seafood averages about 11% of live weight of fish caught18 resulting in an average of 1.3 Mg edible protein harvested per km2 of seafloor disturbed for bottom trawl fisheries annually.
-On a strictly land-use basis, we estimate trawl harvested protein to be more efficient than beef sourced protein (0.41 Mg edible protein km-2 -- includes land needed for both pasture and cropland for feed), but less so than pork or poultry (each yield 11 Mg edible protein km-2 of land use, included only land for cropland for feed)19.
+Recognizing that terrestrial land use for food production poses ecological consequences that differ substantially from those incurred from seafloor disturbance, comparisons of habitat impact vs. protein production tradeoffs among key animal production systems provides insight into the opportunity cost of foregone wild capture fisheries production.
+The edible protein yield of seafood averages about 11% of the live weight of fish caught18, resulting in an average of 1.3 Mg edible protein harvested per km2 of seafloor disturbed for bottom trawl fisheries annually.
+When comparing the amount of habitat impacted from these protein sources, we estimate that protein harvested from the seafloor to be more efficient than beef-sourced protein (0.41 Mg edible protein per km2, including land used for pasturing and feed crops), but less efficient than pork or poultry (each yield 11 Mg edible protein per km2, including land used for feed crops)19.